Flying is indeed bad for the planet because it contributes to global warming and pollution through its huge carbon footprint.

 7. Invention of Alternative Energy Sources

-Aircraft engines unlike other engines have no other greener alternative such as the use of solar or other renewable energy.
+Unlike other engines, aircraft engines have no other greener alternatives, such as solar or other renewable energy.
 Technological advancement in the sector might lead to electric planes that emit less and are more fuel-efficient.
-However, the sector remains negligent to matters of the environment.
+However, the sector remains negligent in matters of the environment.

 For instance, most airline websites mention little about environmental protection or have completely nothing to do with the environment.
 Also, NGOs that deal with the environment are reluctant on the matter.

 Such negligence can be attributed to a huge concentration on profits earned by airlines that have seen the industry continue to grow, irrespective of how bad flying is for the planet.